junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Common-Sense Law Enforcement and Accountability Now in DC Act” or the “CLEAN DC Act”.
+This Act may be cited as the “Common-Sense Law Enforcement and Accountability Now in DC Act of 2025” or the “CLEAN DC Act of 2025”.

 ## § 2.
-Repeal of Comprehensive Policing and Justice Reform Amendment Act of 2022
+Repeal of certain provisions of Comprehensive Policing and Justice Reform Amendment Act of 2022

-The Comprehensive Policing and Justice Reform Amendment Act of 2022 (D.C.
-Law 24–345) is repealed, and any provision of law amended or repealed by that Act shall be restored or revived as if that Act had not been enacted into law.
+- **(a)** *In general* Except as provided in subsection (b), the Comprehensive Policing and Justice Reform Amendment Act of 2022 (D.C.
+Law 24–345) is hereby repealed, and any provision of law amended or repealed by such Act is restored or revived as if such Act had not been enacted into law.
+- **(b)** *Exception* The repeal under subsection (a) shall not apply with respect to—
+  - **(1)** subtitle S of title I of such Act (sec.
+5–365.01 et seq., D.C.
+Official Code); and
+  - **(2)** subtitle A of title I of such Act (sec.
+5–125.01 et seq. and sec.
+5–302, D.C.
+Official Code).